amitkumargoyal1990/Dominos-Pizza-Sales-Report/README.md

 - Top 5 Best Seller by Revenue, Total Quantity and Total Orders
 - Bottom 5 Best Seller by Revenue, Total Quantity and Total Orders

-### Tools Used
-- Excel
-- Microsoft SQL
-- Power BI

-### Skills
-- Data Cleaning
-- Data Analysis
-- Data Manipulation
-- Data Visualization

 ### Getting Started
 1. **Data Analysis with SQL:**
 - The initial data analysis was conducted using SQL.
-The SQL scripts and queries used for data extraction, transformation, and loading can be found in the [sql_sales_analysis.sql] (https://github.com/amitkumargoyal1990/SQL_PowerBI_Project-Pizza-Sales-Report/blob/main/SQLQuery_Dominos_Pizza_Sales.sql) of this repository.
+The SQL scripts and queries used for data extraction, transformation, and loading can be found in the [sql_sales_analysis.sql](https://github.com/amitkumargoyal1990/SQL_PowerBI_Project-Pizza-Sales-Report/blob/main/SQLQuery_Dominos_Pizza_Sales.sql) of this repository.

 2. **Creating Dashboards with Power BI:**
-The Power BI project file pizza_sales_report.pbix contains the interactive dashboards.
+The Power BI project file [Dominos_Pizza_Sales.pbix](https://github.com/amitkumargoyal1990/SQL_PowerBI_Project-Pizza-Sales-Report/blob/main/Dominos_Pizza_Sales.pbix) contains the interactive dashboards.
 You can open and customize it with Power BI Desktop.

-3. **Access the Dashboard:**
-Open the pizza_sales_report.pbix file with Power BI Desktop to explore the interactive dashboards.

 ### Insights
 1. Busiest days and time